Neural engineering: Grafts

-Advantages of autologous tissue grafts are that they come from natural materials which have a high likelihood of biocompatibility while providing structural support to nerves that encourage cell adhesion and migration.
-Nonautologous tissue, acellular grafts, and extracellular matrix based materials are all options that may also provide ideal scaffolding for nerve regeneration.
+The advantages of autologous tissue grafts are that they come from natural materials which have a high likelihood of biocompatibility while providing structural support to nerves and that encourage cell adhesion and migration.
+Nonautologous tissue, acellular grafts, and extracellular matrix-based materials are all options that may also provide ideal scaffolding for nerve regeneration.
 Some come from allogenic or xenogenic tissues that must be combined with immunosuppressants. while others include small intestinal submucosa and amniotic tissue grafts.
 Synthetic materials are attractive options because their physical and chemical properties can typically be controlled.
 A challenge that remains with synthetic materials is biocompatibility.
 Methylcellulose-based constructs have been shown to be a biocompatible option serving this purpose.

-AxoGen uses a cell graft technology AVANCE to mimic a human nerve.
+AxoGen uses the cell graft technology AVANCE to mimic a human nerve.
 It has been shown to achieve meaningful recovery in 87 percent of patients with peripheral nerve injuries.

 Nerve guidance channels

-Nerve guidance channels, Nerve guidance conduit are innovative strategies focusing on larger defects that provide a conduit for sprouting axons directing growth and reducing growth inhibition from scar tissue.
-Nerve guidance channels must be readily formed into a conduit with the desired dimensions, sterilizable, tear resistant, and easy to handle and suture.
+Nerve guidance channels, as parts of nerve guidance conduits, are innovative strategies focusing on larger defects and that provide conduits for sprouting axons, directing growth, and reducing growth inhibition from scar tissue.
+Nerve guidance channels must be readily formed into a conduit with the desired dimensions, sterilizable, tear resistance, and ease of handling and suturing.
 Ideally they would degrade over time with nerve regeneration, be pliable, semipermeable, maintain their shape, and have a smooth inner wall that mimics that of a real nerve.

 Biomolecular therapies

 Highly controlled delivery systems are needed to promote neural regeneration.
 Neurotrophic factors can influence development, survival, outgrowth, and branching.
-Neurotrophins include nerve growth factor (NGF), brain derived neurotrophic factor (BDNF), neurotrophin-3 (NT-3) and neurotrophin-4/5 (NT-4/5).
-Other factors are ciliary neurotrophic factor (CNTF), glial cell line-derived growth factor (GDNF) and acidic and basic fibroblast growth factor (aFGF, bFGF) that promote a range of neural responses.
-Fibronectin has also been shown to support nerve regeneration following TBI in rats.
-Other therapies are looking into regeneration of nerves by upregulating regeneration associated genes (RAGs), neuronal cytoskeletal components, and antiapoptosis factors.
-RAGs include GAP-43 and Cap-23, adhesion molecules such as L1 family, NCAM, and N-cadherin.

-There is also the potential for blocking inhibitory biomolecules in the CNS due to glial scarring.
-Some currently being studied are treatments with chondroitinase ABC and blocking NgR, ADP-ribose.
+Neurotrophins include nerve growth factor (NGF), brain derived neurotrophic factor (BDNF), neurotrophin-3 (NT-3), and neurotrophin-4/5 (NT-4/5).
+Other factors are ciliary neurotrophic factor (CNTF), glial cell line-derived growth factor (GDNF), and acidic and basic fibroblast growth factor (aFGF, bFGF), which promote a range of neural responses.
+Fibronectin has also been shown to support nerve regeneration following traumatic brain injury in rats.
+Regeneration of nerves by upregulating regeneration associated genes (RAGs), neuronal cytoskeletal components, and antiapoptosis factors are looked to for future therapies.
+RAGs include GAP-43 and Cap-23, adhesion molecules such as the L1 family, NCAM, and N-cadherin.
+There is also the potential for blocking inhibitory biomolecules in the central nervous system due to glial scarring.
+Currently being studied for treatments are chondroitinase ABC, blocking NgR, and ADP-ribose.

 Delivery techniques

 Delivery devices must be biocompatible and stable in vivo.
 Some examples include osmotic pumps, silicone reservoirs, polymer matrices, and microspheres.
 Gene therapy techniques have also been studied to provide long-term production of growth factors and could be delivered with viral or non-viral vectors such as lipoplexes.
-Cells are also effective delivery vehicles for ECM components, neurotrophic factors and cell adhesion molecules.
+Cells are also effective delivery vehicles for extracellular matrix (ECM) components, neurotrophic factors, and cell adhesion molecules.
 Olfactory ensheathing cells (OECs) and stem cells as well as genetically modified cells have been used as transplants to support nerve regeneration.